manishas/sampleNod/README.md

 # sampleNod

-Test sample for NodeJS with some basic commands to demonstrate the working of folder level caching of shippable.
+Sample for NodeJS with some basic commands to demonstrate the working of folder level caching of shippable.

 This repository has 3 files and the functions of each file are as follows.
 1. README.md - Contains an some basic conventions and guidelines to show the working of folder level caching.